lucaszaib/forms/README.md

 # forms
-form array at html with php
+Read an array of an html form with php